ameihm0912/diffscan2/README.md

 A state file (by default ./diffscan.state) is used between executions to keep state on previous scans.
-Additionally, the nmap output is saved in an output directory for future review if required (by default ./diffscan_out)
+Additionally, the nmap output is saved in an output directory for future review if required (by default ./diffscan_out).
+The -s and -o flags can be used to change these defaults.

 ## Reporting